kadena-community/kadena.js/packages/libs/client-utils/src/marmalade/README.md

 }
 ```

-### IClientConfig
+## IClientConfig

-Every function accepts `IClientConfig` to know where to send the transaction.
+Use the `IClientConfig` interface to specify the network location to send the transactions to.

 ```typescript
 export interface IClientConfig {